-Assumptions are made in relation to the future longevity of each PPO.
+Assumptions are made in relation to future longevity.
 These assumptions are based on the latest, general mortality assumptions for the population as a whole (including future expected changes in mortality), as well as any impairment to life expectancy on individual PPO based on independent medical opinions.